mathiasare/SIREN-ImageColorizerProject/index.md

 #### Conclusion

-It is hard to say which of those models is really the best but on thing is sure, _siren_ activation function smartly combined with _relu_ converges approximately 3 times faster than other given models.
+It is hard to say which of those models is really the best but one thing is sure, _siren_ activation function smartly combined with _relu_ converges approximately 3 times faster than other given models.

 ##  Fully connected linear layers SIREN colorization model